-Aptera now claims its electric three-wheeler launching in 2021 doesn't need to be charged—thanks to onboard solar panels.
+Aptera now claims its electric three-wheeler doesn't need to be charged—thanks to onboard solar panels.

 "Our built-in solar array keeps your battery pack topped off and anywhere you want to go, you just go," Aptera co-founder Chris Anthony said in a statement.